Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Distracting Pulse.*** When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.

-***Defensive Field.*** While you are Bloodied, you can take a :rsc-b: Bonus Action to gain Temporary Hit Points equal to your Artificer level.
+***Defensive Field.*** While you are Bloodied, you can take a **:rsc-b: Bonus Action**{ .rsc } to gain Temporary Hit Points equal to your Artificer level.
 You lose these Temporary Hit Points if you doff the armour

 #### Infiltrator